ROCm/omnitrace/docs/install/install.rst

 Architecture
 ========================================

-With regards to instrumentation, at present only AMD64 (x86_64) architectures are tested; however, Dyninst supports several more architectures and thus, Omnitrace instrumentation may support other CPU architectures such as aarch64 and ppc64.
+With regards to instrumentation, at present only AMD64 (x86_64) architectures are tested.
+However, Dyninst supports several more architectures and Omnitrace instrumentation may support other CPU architectures such as aarch64 and ppc64.
-Other modes of use, such as sampling and causal profiling, are not dependent on Dyninst and therefore may be more portable.
+Other modes of use, such as sampling and causal profiling, are not dependent on Dyninst and therefore might be more portable.

 Installing Omnitrace from binary distributions
 ================================================